aqzzaq/deepseek-mcp-cli/README.md

 # Deepseek-CLI-Tool-Framework

 ## Intro
-This is a CLI tool framework built using MCP (Model Control Protocol) and LangChain with Deepseek LLM integration.
+This is a CLI tool built using MCP (Model Control Protocol) and LangChain with Deepseek LLM integration.
 It provides a foundation for creating intelligent CLI applications that leverage LLM capabilities to execute commands and process natural language requests.

 ## Prerequisites
 To use this framework, you need to set up your Deepseek API KEY in the configuration files.
 The main components include:
-- **autoscaler-client.py**: The client interface that handles user input and interacts with the LLM
+- **deepseek-mcp-cli-client.py**: The client interface that handles user input and interacts with the LLM
-- **autoscaler-server.py**: The MCP server that exposes tools and executes commands
+- **deepseek-mcp-cli-server.py**: The MCP server that exposes tools and executes commands

 ## Key Features
 - Natural language processing using Deepseek LLM